14 Most Painful Places to Get a Tattoo

 Some people love to tell you how they fell asleep during their tattoo, while others have half-finished tattoos because they couldn’t sit for the whole session.
 The level of pain someone feels depends on that person's pain tolerance, the kind of tattoo they are getting, and the placement of the tattoo.

 The part of a tattoo that would cause pain is most likely the recurring needle pokes.
-If you have a huge piece with lots of solid color – that tattoo machine is working like a tenderizer on your skin.
+If you have a huge piece with lots of solid color, that tattoo machine is working like a tenderizer on your skin.
 Have you ever stubbed your toe?
 And then you hit it 15 times more once you stub it?
 Bueno, a similar concept happening here.

 How Do You Reduce Tattoo Pain?

 If you want that art in a certain place, get it.
 If it’s going to make you happy every day to have that art with you on your lower back or outer shoulder or inner bicep, get it!
 Don’t let the idea of a little pain hold you back.
-One painful day or a couple painful sessions are short-term — your tattoo is forever.
+One painful day or a couple of painful sessions are short-term — your tattoo is forever.

 Don’t not get a tattoo because it is going to hurt.
 Yes, you should expect a bit of pain, but you can reduce tattoo pain using safe numbing gels and creams, breathwork, and taking breaks.

 We’ve formulated a handful of products to make your tattoo experience less painful.
 Take a look at our Numbing Gel or Numbing Cream for tattoos that contain 4% lidocaine and other soothing botanicals.
-Ask your tattoo artists if they’re okay with you using a numbing product in that area ahead of time, then apply an hour before your tattoo session to help numb up the area that will be .
+Ask your tattoo artists if they’re okay with you using a numbing product in that area ahead of time, then apply it an hour before your tattoo session to help numb up the area that will be.

 (We’ve also made it way easy for you by bundling everything you need for your Tattoo Sessionde nada.)